jaivox/speech/jaivox/apps/README_apps.txt

 several configuration (.conf) files in the directories, as well as related information in various spec directories, that are used to generate the applications.

+IMPORTANT: The *.conf files in the applications are created so that they are referenced in context with their parent directories.
+For example, if generating db application, you should refer to db.conf as being in db/db.conf.

 For example, assuming your classpath settings are done correctly, you can generate the test application with

-java com.jaivox.tools.Jvgen test.conf
+java com.jaivox.tools.Jvgen test/test.conf

 For the student application similarly, change the student directory and enter

-java com.jaivox.tools.Jvgen student.conf
+java com.jaivox.tools.Jvgen student/student.conf

 In both cases, Jvgen will generate three directories in a gen directory.
 The three directories are